 It is strongly recommended that students obtain Renters Insurance if the family policy does not already cover this.

 Residents are strongly encouraged to keep the University recommended room set-up to maximize the space usage, as well as minimize safety risks.
 Beds may not be placed on desks, bookshelves or dressers.
 Beds may not be placed on concrete blocks or plastic risers.
 Bed frames must be securely supported on both sides with university bed ends.
 Safety guardrails must remain installed for beds supplied with safety guardrails.
 Should residents move their bed so that the non-guardrail side of the bed is exposed or tamper with or remove the safety guardrail(s), they do so at their own risk.
 Individuals assigned to single rooms in Carpenter, Crawford, Herriott or Stalnaker halls will not be able to loft their bed.
 Lofted beds cannot be placed under air ducts in Carpenter, Crawford, Herriott or Stalnaker halls for safety reasons.
 Furniture and equipment may not be moved from one room to another or from the lounges or recreation rooms.
 A fee of $45 will be charged for all furniture moved without authorization.
 University furniture in resident rooms must remain in the room for which it is designated.
 Removal of University owned furniture from the Residence Hall may be considered theft.
-An exception may be made for a University bed mattress and bed frame if a furniture contract is completed by the student and approved by the Office of Residence Life.
-This circumstance would usually apply to a medical condition of the student, supported by a Doctor's documentation
+An exception may be made for a University bed mattress and bed frame if a furniture removal contract is completed by the student and approved by the Office of Residence Life.
+This circumstance would usually apply to a medical condition of the student, supported by a Doctor's documentation.

 The University reserves the right to make appropriate inspections as necessary to help guarantee that laws and University policies are being followed and that the health, safety and welfare of its students is fostered.
 Illegal materials, drugs or items that pose an immediate danger to the health or safety of the residents, will be removed if they are noticed in the course of a room inspection.
 The resident will be notified of this action immediately.